Skip to main content

 Payment checkout is the leading pain point for customers

 As your business grows, your stores get bigger and the checkout lines become longer.
 To handle this, you’ll need to dedicate more space to checkout counters and assign more cashiers.
-If customers check out themselves, retailers can lower wait times and reduce the queue.
+If customers check out themselves, retailers can lower wait times and reduce the queue in checkout lanes.

 A user-friendly self checkout POS is much faster than waiting for a cashier to look up the customer account and bag the items.